Endocrine Disruptors In Drinking Water: Its Examples, Effects, And Common Sources

 Perfluorinated Chemicals (PFCs)

-According to studies, about 99% of Americans have accumulated PFC in their bodies.
-Perfluorinated Chemicals (PFCs) are commonly used by companies to make non-stick pans.
+Studies show that about 99% of Americans have accumulated PFCs in their bodies.
+Companies commonly use Perfluorinated Chemicals (PFCs) to make nonstick pans.

-When pans such as these are used in cooking, the chemicals escape from it, and it goes into the food, and the bodies accumulate it.
+When pans such as these are used in cooking, the chemicals escape from it, go into the food, and the bodies accumulate it.

 PFCs can affect hormone function, especially PFOAs and PFHxS, and produce low thyroid hormone levels.
-Studies have found that it can also cause ineffective sperm count, high cholesterol, heart disease, thyroid problems, and low birth weight, especially in infants.
+Studies have also found that they can cause ineffective sperm count, high cholesterol, heart disease, thyroid problems, and low birth weight, especially in infants.

 Phthalates